 Students are encouraged to take required courses if they plan on attending a four-year college or university.
-Students and their parents are invited to participate in AVID Night (Advancement via Individual Determination) to gain valuable information about college preparation and planning assistance.
 The following table illustrates the proportion of courses taken and successfully completed in relation to the number of course enrollments (sum of total enrollment in all classes).

-Enrollment in and Completion of UC/CSU-Required Courses
+Enrollment in and Completion of UC/CSU-Required Courses of

+%

-% 2019-20 Students Enrolled in UC/CSU Courses Required for UC/CSU Admission 98.7 2018-19 Graduates Who Completed All Courses Required for UC/CSU Admission 0.45 Data not available at the time of this report
+2019-20 Students Enrolled in UC/CSU Courses Required for UC/CSU Admission 99.26

+2018-19 Graduates Who Completed All

+Courses Required for UC/CSU Admission 78.48

-Data not available at the time of this report.
+^{} Data not available at the time of this report.